 If you did that with Lviv – get rid of the list.
 NOW.
 Tear the paper into pieces, delete the electronic one.

 Lviv isn’t a city where you should walk from one church to another.
 It’s not a city to watch specific buildings and tombs on the cemetery.
 You won’t miss anything if you don’t see some monuments.

-It’s not a classic, guide post.
+It’s not a classic guide post.
 It doesn’t fit to Lviv.
-There is so many unique things to do in Lviv.
-Lviv is the city where you need to open your mind and use all your senses.
+There are too many unusual things in Lviv.
+It is the city where you need to open your mind and use all your senses to experience all unique things to do in Lviv.
 Including the sixth one.

 Lviv has to be seen.
 As a whole.
 Walk without any specific target along its cobbled streets and colorful buildings.
 Admire old, rusty cars which can’t be found in Western Europe anymore and absorb all amazing places in Lviv.

 Look for old Polish signs still visible under the layer of fresh paint.
 Stumble on a hole in the street, deep like a crater of recently erupting Etna.
 Watch a mix of cars and marshrutkas, changing lanes as they please, not following any street rules.

 Lviv has to be touched.
 Touch it’s turbulent history and let the history touch your heart.
 Feel the rough texture on monuments of famous Poles who tied their lives with Lviv.

 Touch cold tombstones on Lychakiv Cemetery and understand this city torn between countries – Poland for over 400 years, Austria and Austro-Hungarian Empire.
 The city which saw the fight of Polish Lviv Eaglets against Ukrainians and Bolsheviks.
 Germanized and Sovietized.
 A part of independent Ukraine for 26 years only.